PrabakaranPalanisamy/dropdown_flutter/README.md

-# Dropdown Flutter
+# Dropdown Flutter Fork

 **DropdownFlutter** designed to enhance your Flutter application, offers highly customizable dropdowns with advanced features including list data search, network search, and multiple-selection.
+I have forked the project to make it work with our project

 ## Features